 International students must document their ability to finance their stay in Norway in order to be granted a residence permit for study purposes.

 The Norwegian Directorate of Immigration requires that citizens of countries outside the EU/EEA-area and Switzerland provide documentation of financial ability, i.e. a minimum amount of money required to cover living expenses for one academic year in Norway.
-To acquire a student visa you must make a deposit of 121 220 NOK (2019 figure) to USN's deposit account.
+To acquire a student visa you must make a deposit of 123 519 NOK (121 220, 2019 figure will do if this is the amount found in your letter of admission) to USN's deposit account.
 This is to cover living expenses for one year and is checked by immigration before a student visa is granted to you.

 If you are from outside EU/EEA and admitted to a program, you need a visa/study permit.

 USN generally does not charge any tuition fees, but all students must pay a semester registration fee of around 1000 NOK (110 Euros).
 Please note, however, that other rules may apply for joint programmes and programmes offered in cooperation with other institutions.
 Please find information from the programme's web site.

 For more information regarding your student permit application please use the UDI's checklist.